A couple smiling for a selfie together by the natural river rock pools of Solenzara Valley.

 Introduction

-Our road trip around Corsica (France) was nearing its final stretch as we reached the south of the Island of Beauty in Bonifacio and were now driving back up north toward Bastia.
+Our road trip around Corsica was nearing its final stretch as we reached the south of the Island of Beauty in Bonifacio and were now driving back up north toward Bastia.

-Our next stop was then Porto-Vecchio, a cute little town, often called the “St. Tropez of Corsica.” it offers a mix of crystal-clear waters, charming old streets, and a buzzing nightlife.
+Our next stop was then Porto-Vecchio, a cute little town, often called the “St. Tropez of Corsica.”
+It offers a mix of crystal-clear waters, charming old streets, and a buzzing nightlife.

 In this article, we’ll share everything we learned from our time in Porto-Vecchio and tell you all about the best things to do in Porto-Vecchio and how to hike around Corsica’s mountains.